la2050/archive/_projects/2015/have-fun-exercise-and-spend-quality-time-with-the-family-in-a-safe-and-clean-environment.md

   more time the parents can spend quality time with the children during those busy weeks.
 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': We do not have any partners at this time.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- With all the resources and construction, the costs will be close to the
-  $100,000.
-If the project goes over we will be reaching out to local organizations to help sponsor more events to bring more people in.
-We want to involve the community as much as possible to help create a safe place for all kids to come and play and learn.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Construction costs to create a learning center - $35,000 Computers and internet - $25,000
-   Furniture - $5,000
-   Marketing and Campaigns - $10,000
-   Non-Profit corporation status and legal fees - $2,500 New Play equipment for toddler classes - $7,500 Community sponsored events to build awareness at schools - $10,000 How do you plan to scale the success of your proposal?: >- If we can increase the awareness of people and expand the reach to surrounding cities with class enrollment and visibility we would could see that the
+How do you plan to scale the success of your proposal?: >- If we can increase the awareness of people and expand the reach to surrounding cities with class enrollment and visibility we would could see that the